After Flynn, the adorable bichon frisé won Best in Show at the 2018 Westminster Kennel Club competition, interest in the breed is spiking.

 Grooming is critical for these small dogs.
 Neglected coats can easily become matted, which can lead to serious skin infections.

 If left alone, the dog’s coat is long and curly.
-The breed’s distinctive look is created by creative hair cuts performed by professional groomers or skilled owners, according VetStreet.com.
+The breed’s distinctive look is created by creative hair cuts performed by professional groomers or skilled owners, according to VetStreet.com.

 Acquiring a bichon frisé